saltyorg/docs/docs/reference/google-gcloud-tools-install.md

 ---

-1. Install the Google CLI tools; this is an extract from tha original docs found [here](https://cloud.google.com/sdk/docs/install-sdk).
+1. Install the Google CLI tools.
 Enter these commands in your terminal:

 === "Ubuntu 20.04"